samsartor/stable-diffusion-webui-wrapper/instructions.md

 ## Additional Models

-The default Stable Diffusion models included with the service (v2.1 and Dreamshaper v8) are generally quite good across a range of different styles and subjects, but you can get better results by choosing a model finetuned with your specific goals in mind.
+The default Stable Diffusion models included with the service (v2.1 and Dreamshaper v8) are generally quite good across a range of different styles and subjects, but you can get better results by choosing a model fine tuned with your specific goals in mind.
 [Civitai](https://civitai.com/) is an excellent source of such models.
 To install one, download your chosen ".safetensors" file and then upload it to the `stable-diffusion/models/Stable-diffusion` directory in the File Browser service.
 Note that ".ckpt" files can also work, but are much less secure and may damage your system.

 You model should be based on "SD 1.5" or "SD 2.1". **No Stable Diffusion XL models are currently supported.**